French war planning 1920–1940: French defence policy

 After the territorial changes in the Treaty of Versailles (28 June 1919) transferred the provinces of Alsace and Lorraine to France, natural resources, industry and population close to the frontier, vital for the prosecution of another war of exhaustion, meant that the French army would not be able to gain time by retreating into the interior as it had in 1914.
-By the 1930s, the importance of the two provinces and north-western France to the French economy had grown.
+By the 1930s, the importance of the two provinces and north-eastern France to the French economy had grown.
 The French Army was responsible for frontier protection under the Conseil supérieur de la guerre (CSG, Supreme War Council), which was revived on 23 January 1920.

 By 1922, two schools of thought had emerged, one led by General Edmond Buat that advocated the building of continuous fortifications along the frontier for a relatively static defence and one supported by Marshal Ferdinand Foch and Marshal Philippe Pétain, which wanted fortified regions to be built as centres of resistance for offensive action.
 Armies would manoeuvre around the centres until the most favourable time and conditions for attack.
 By the end of 1922, majority opinion in the CSG favoured a system that could be used offensively and defensively.